J-0-19/elec1005-studysphere/README.md

 Contact Support
 If you encounter any issues that you cannot resolve, please contact our support team at studyspheresupport@gmail.com.
 Provide as much detail as possible about the issue for a quicker resolution.

+for the v &v section contents canbe found in lectures for week 8 and week 9

 links: